 VII.
 Smart drugs

-In addition to the aforementioned psychostimulants Adderall and Modafinil, there are other types of stimulants that fit the category of a smart drug.
+In addition to the aforementioned psychostimulants Adderall and Modafinil, other types of stimulants fit the category of a smart drug.
 In fact, according to the classical meaning, smart drugs are not nootropics.
 It is rather a border term between the nootropics and drugs.
-Smart drugs can offer an effective boost to normal reasoning, learning, memory, and focus.
-But, because long-lasting usage triggers several side-effects, they are not the best selection for already healthy individuals.
 These sorts of drugs can be of some benefit for signs and symptoms associated with cognitive conditions.
-Like ADD and ADHD, stress and anxiety, or perhaps Alzheimer’s and Parkinson’s.
+They offer an effective boost to normal reasoning, learning, memory, and focus.
+But, because long-lasting usage triggers several side effects, they are not the best selection for already healthy individuals.

-This type of cognitive enhancers interacts with the growth, health, repair, and communication of neurons and synapses.
-Through this activity, they are able to enhance memory, lift mood, and heighten learning capabilities.
-These medications can restore imbalance and fight symptoms of cognitive disorders such as ADHD or Alzheimer’s.
+This type of cognitive enhancer interacts with the growth, health, repair, and communication of neurons and synapses.
+Through this activity, they can enhance memory, lift mood, and heighten learning capabilities.
+These drugs are being researched in mental health to restore balance and combat symptoms of cognitive disorders such as ADHD or Alzheimer’s disease.
 Nootropic drugs promote mental efficacy and social confidence with applications for college students, business owners, and senior citizens.
 On the other side, they are not over-the-counter nootropics in many countries.

 Cerebrolysin, Hydergine, Nicergoline, Propranolol, Semax, Selank